QCA Code Statement

 Board performance effectiveness process

-The Company has a formal process of annual performance evaluation for the Board, its Committees and individual Directors.
+The Company has a formal process of annual performance evaluation for the Board, its Committees, the Chairman and individual Directors.
 The Board and its Committees are satisfied that they are operating effectively.

 Performance evaluations will continue to be conducted annually and the method for such reviews will continue to be reviewed by the Board to optimise the process.